Justin-Pl/PCA9698/README.md

 # PCA9698
 Arduino library for the GPIO Driver PCA9698 from NXP.
+Tested and functional on AVR boards.
+Function on megaAVR boards can be buggy and incorrect, because of the Wire.h.

 ## Installation
 1. Navigate to the Releases page.